bytecodealliance/component-docs/component-model/src/wit-overview.md

 ## User-defined types

-You can define your own types within an `interface`.
+You can define your own types within an `interface` or `world`.
 WIT offers several ways of defining new types.

 ### Records